ibm-cloud-docs/BlockStorage/new-ibm-block-and-file-storage-location-and-features.md

 ## New mount point for encrypted storage volumes

 All enhanced storage volumes that are provisioned in these data centers have a different mount point than non-encrypted volumes.
 Check the mount point information on the **Volume Details** page in the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window} to ensure that you're using the correct mount point.
 You can also get the correct mount point information through an API call: `SoftLayer_Network_Storage::getNetworkMountAddress()`.

+To be able to access all the new features, select `Storage-as-a-Service Package 759` when you place your order through the API.
+For more information about ordering {{site.data.keyword.blockstorageshort}} through the API, see [order_block_volume](https://softlayer-python.readthedocs.io/en/latest/api/managers/block.html#SoftLayer.managers.block.BlockStorageManager.order_block_volume){:new_window}.
+{:important}

 Check back here to see when more data centers are upgraded and for new features and capabilities that are being added for {{site.data.keyword.blockstorageshort}}.
 {:tip}